MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-restricted-anonymous-access.md

 ## Before you start

-Install and connect to the [Skype for Business PowerShell module](/microsoft-365/enterprise/manage-skype-for-business-online-with-microsoft-365-powershell).
-For step-by-step guidance, see [Install Microsoft Teams PowerShell](teams-powershell-install.md).
+Install and connect to the [Microsoft Teams PowerShell module](teams-powershell-install.md).

 ## Get the Teams meeting policy assignments for your organization